 If the discharge occurs inside the cloud it is called intra-cloud lightning.
 This makes up about 75% of all lightning produced by a thunderstorm.
 If the discharge hits the ground, it’s called a cloud-to-ground strike.
 This makes up about 20% of the lightning.
 The remaining 5% is explained below.

 There’s another type of lightning that is far more powerful, one in which positive charge flows instead of electrons.
 It’s called a positive lightning strike.

-There is another type of lightning that is far more powerful, one in which positive charge flows instead of electrons.
-It’s called positive lightning and it’s a very real thing.
-Only about 5% of lightning is positive in nature and tends to occur during the peak of a severe thunderstorm or as the storm is decaying.
+Only about 5% of lightning is positive.
+It tend to occur during the peak of a severe thunderstorm, or as the storm is decaying.
 Most positive strikes originate high in the anvil head of a thunderstorm where the positive charge tends to accumulate.
-However, instead of discharging with the negative charge at the base of the cloud, it travels outside the cloud and strikes the ground where there’s a pool of negative charge.
+However, instead of discharging with the negative charge at the base of the cloud, the ionization path travels outside the cloud and strikes the ground where there’s a pool of negative charge.

 The scientific community doesn’t know for sure what causes a positive lightning strike, but a few things are for certain.
 They tend to be about 5 times more powerful and hotter than a negative strike.
 They also last about 10 times longer and strike several miles away from the storm (“bolt from the blue”).
 Lastly, they produce huge amounts of Extremely Low Frequency (ELF) and Very Low Frequency (VLF) radio waves.

 It’s commonly believed that positive strikes are responsible for most forest fires and extensive damage to electrical grids.
 They may also play a role in Sprites and Elves, which is another very interesting phenomenon produced by thunderstorms.